-- 1. Sensitive or special-status.
-As a CSC, the yellow-breasted chat meets this criterion. - 2.
-Associated with target habitats.
+- Sensitive or special-status.
+As a CSC, the yellow-breasted chat meets this criterion.
+The research by Dybala et al. (2017) indicates that due to the small population numbers, and without additional appropriate riparian habitat, this species may be extirpated in several Central Valley regions. - Associated with target habitats.
 The yellow-breasted chat is essentially an obligate riparian species in California.
-Because this species breeds primarily in early successional riparian habitats, it depends on events that lead to riparian succession, such as periodic flooding that leads to the regeneration of riparian vegetation, a goal of the Conservation Strategy. - 3.
+Because this species breeds primarily in early successional riparian habitats, it depends on events that lead to riparian succession, such as periodic flooding that leads to the regeneration of riparian vegetation, a goal of the Conservation Strategy.

 Potential CVFPP effect.
 Loss of riparian habitat (caused by factors such as flood control infrastructure and management) has significantly reduced the yellow-breasted chat population in California, and particularly in the Central Valley.
 The dependence of the yellow-breasted chat on understory and shrubby riparian vegetation for nesting makes it vulnerable to habitat loss from vegetation removal along river channels duringflood control maintenance.
 This species could benefit substantially from the implementation of the CVFPP and its Conservation Strategy, because it is very closely associated with riverine riparian habitat of the Sacramento and San Joaquin valleys and would benefit substantially from the addition of riparian habitat to the system (as modeled by Dybala et al. 2017).
 In particular, the species could benefit from the increase in successional riparian habitat associated with natural riverine processes that would be restored to the flood system.